Chocolate Banana Pudding With LADDER Whey ProteinJul 28, 2021

 Your post-workout snack is about to get super deluxe.
-We took the rich, chocolaty flavor of Openfit Recovery Post-Workout Formula and turned it into a luscious Chocolate Banana Pudding that will make you want to lick the bowl clean.
+We took the rich, chocolaty flavor of LADDER Whey Protein and turned it into a luscious Chocolate Banana Pudding that will make you want to lick the bowl clean.

-Thick, creamy, and silky smooth, this post-workout pudding packs 35 grams of fast-absorbing protein.
-When you eat it within 30 minutes after you finish exercising, it can help those worked muscles recover faster and repair with less soreness.*
+Thick, creamy, and silky smooth, this post-workout pudding packs 36 grams of fast-absorbing protein.
+When you eat it within 30 minutes after you finish exercising, it can help those worked muscles recover and repair faster.*

 How to Make Chocolate Banana Pudding

 This simple recipe takes less than 10 minutes to prepare, and we think you can knock it out in under five.
-Simply add all of the ingredients — Greek yogurt, banana, rice milk, Openfit Recovery, and powdered peanut butter — to a blender or food processor, and pulse until smooth.
+Simply add all of the ingredients — Greek yogurt, banana, rice milk, LADDER Whey Protein (or LADDER Plant Protein), and powdered peanut butter — to a blender or food processor, and pulse until smooth.

 Go ahead and devour it right away, or make it before you start your workout and let it chill in the fridge while you sweat.